 - Electric or kerosene heaters

-- Electric woks/frying pans
+- Electric woks or frying pans

-- George Foreman grills (and similar grills)
+- George Foreman or similar grills

 - Halogen lamps

-- Multi-plug outlets (unless w/ surge protector)
+- Multi-plug outlets unless with a surge protector.

 - Sandwich makers